Month 12, Day 17, Thursday 11:30 a.m.

 But her success with sympathetic divination reminded her that other kinds of sympathetic magic were also an option.
 ‘Would it be possible to remotely destroy any lost piece of myself that could be used to cast sympathetic spells affecting me?’
 If she could do that, not only would she solve her biggest current problem, but she would never have to worry about missing a strand of hair or leaving her toothbrush out again.

-Sympathetic magic worked through the impression that different items or ideas, were, in fact, the same, and so should display the same characteristics and effects.
+Sympathetic magic worked through the impression that different items or ideas were, in fact, the same, and so should display the same characteristics and effects.
 With many spells, this was forced through Sacrifice.

 For instance, a transmogrification spell that took the idea of “death” and “doused fire” from a pinch of ash and forcefully applied it to a man to curse him with impotence.
-Or, using duplicative transmogrification to copy a gold nugget from the matter of a brick, forcing the brick to become the gold in truth.
+Or, using duplicative transmogrification to copy a gold nugget from the matter of a clay brick, forcing the brick to become the gold in truth.

 But when you had a piece of the original, it was even easier.
 The sympathetic connection was inherent.
-What was once a part of the whole always remained a part of the whole in some way, even once separated.
+What was once a part of the whole always remained a part of the whole in some way, even after being separated.
 It was easiest to do sympathetic magic with things you had a strong personal connection to, like long-term belongings—or pieces of your own body.
 However, the longer a piece of the whole was separated from the rest, and the more the sample’s state or that of the original changed, the less effective such magic became.
 This was especially true with living things.

 For example, a branch taken from a tree could be used to find its parent when it was still fresh.
 Over time, the connection lessened.
 If the branch’s bark was peeled and it was turned into a walking stick, the connection would weaken.
-If the tree itself were cut down and turned into furniture, it would be a almost impossible to use the branch to find any of those pieces of furniture.
+If the tree itself were cut down and turned into furniture, it would be almost impossible to use the branch to find any of those pieces of furniture.

 Of course, she couldn’t wait ten years.
 Turning into Sebastien didn’t seem to help, despite how much of a change it was.
 Or, perhaps it was helping and in fact the only thing keeping her safe.